hewner/csse403/Homework/HaskellVideoGame/readme.md

 # Weapons [15 Points]

-3. [20 points] At least 3 qualitatively different weapons.
+At least 3 qualitatively different weapons.
 These should not just be different color weapons that do different amounts of damage.
 At the very least, they should fire in highly different patterns, spawn additional sub-bullets etc.  At best, they should act